codingMustache/codingMustache/README.md

 ## Joke of the Day

-Why do nurses carry around red crayons?
-Sometimes they need to draw blood.
+What do you call a droid that takes the long way around?
+R2 detour.

 ## Daily Trivia

-How fast is USB 3.1 Gen 2 theoretically?
+.at is the top-level domain for what country?
- 1. 5 Gb/s
+ 1. Austria
- 2. 8 Gb/s
+ 2. Australia
- 3. 1 Gb/s
+ 3. Argentina
- 4. 10 Gb/s
+ 4. Angola

 <details>
   <summary>Answer</summary>
-  10 Gb/s
+  Austria
 </details>